grahamegrieve/ClinicArrivals/documentation/VideoOpenVidu.md

 # How to use the Video Conference

 ## On your Mobile Phone
-1. A link to the chat will be send to your by your doctor
+1. A link to the chat will be send to you by your doctor
 - Click the attached link
 - You will be redirected to a webpage which will ask for permission to use the microphone and camera.
 Click 'Allow'.
 - A window will pop up to show what the video will look like along with a number of different options.
 Scroll to the bottom and change your nickname to your own name.